-The 2015 Plan was terminated in connection with the closing of the Merger, and accordingly, no shares of our common stock are available for issuance under the 2015 Plan.
-The 2015 Plan will continue to govern outstanding awards granted thereunder.
+The 2015 Plan was terminated in connection with the Merger, and accordingly, no new awards will be granted under the 2015 Plan.
+The 2015 Plan continues to govern outstanding awards previously granted under it.

 Plan Administration

 Our board of directors or one or more committees appointed by our of directors administers the 2015 Plan.
 Subject to the provisions of the 2015 Plan, the administrator has the power to administer the 2015 Plan, including but not limited to, the power to interpret the terms of the 2015 Plan and awards granted under it and to prescribe, amend, and rescind rules relating to the 2015 Plan.
 The administrator also has the authority to amend existing awards, including the power to extend the post-termination exercisability period of awards and to extend the maximum term of an option and to allow participants to defer the receipt of the payment of cash or the delivery of shares that otherwise would be due to such participant under an award.
 The administrator may institute and determine the terms of an exchange program under which (i) outstanding awards are surrendered or cancelled in exchange for awards of the same type (which may have higher or lower exercise prices or different terms), awards of a different type and/or cash, (ii) participants would have the opportunity to transfer any outstanding awards to a financial institution or other person or entity selected by the administrator, and/or (iii) the exercise price of an outstanding award is reduced or increased.
 The administrator's decisions, determinations, and interpretations are final and binding on all participants.